fletchjp/MERG-Arduino-Software/README.md

  Now in the middle of 2025 some of the comments here will be dated.
 This is due for a review.

+ It occurs to me that this would be a good place to document what other repositories I have, although not all of them will be directly related to Arduinos.

  ## Introduction

  Information about the GitHub work for the MERG Arduino SIG.